Sébastien Pocognoli: Early career

 Upon retiring from playing at the end of the 2020–21 season, he was hired by Union SG to coach their under-21 team.

+Pocognoli then had stints managing Genk's under-18 team and the Belgium under-18 team.

+Union SG

-After managing Genk's under-18 team and the Belgium under-18 team, in July 2024 he returned to Union SG as head coach of their first team.
+In July 2024 Pocognoli returned to Union SG as head coach of their first team.
 In his debut season as manager, Pocognoli guided Union SG to a historic league title, their first in 90 years.
 After finishing third in the regular season behind Genk and Club Brugge, his side went unbeaten in the Championship Playoffs, winning nine of ten matches.
 A decisive 1–0 away victory over leaders Club Brugge and a final-day 3–1 win against Gent sealed the title and earned them a first-ever spot in the Champions League league phase.

 Monaco

 On 11 October 2025, Pocognoli was announced as the new head coach of Ligue 1 side Monaco.
+On 1 June 2026, he was sacked by Monaco.

+Scotland

+On 16 August 2026, Pocognoli was announced as the new head coach of the Scotland national team, signing a two-year contract, which the BBC described as a "brave choice".

+He became Scotland's second foreign head coach, after German Berti Vogts, who managed the team from 2002 to 2004.
+Pocognoli said he felt a connection with Scottish football, and had a "positive nervousness" ahead of his debut match.
+Scotland's performance in the match, a 0–0 draw with Slovenia, was described by the BBC as "mixed".